markmoraes/charliecloud/doc/dev.rst

         2. Execute the instruction.

-        3. Check in the image.
+        3. Check in and tag the image.

   3. If we got to the end of the sequence without any misses, check out the most recent hit ID.